Located a 25-minute drive east of Iowa City, IA, Draco Hill Nature Farm is

 - 2013 was focused on growing vegetables more successfully, tending a new permaculture orchard built at a workshop in the spring and helping Morse Farm, an experiment in organic perennial farming, get off the ground.

-- 2017 as Suzan’s work building the Sustainable Iowa Land Trust increased exponentially, and Paul suffered chronic medical issues, much of Draco Hill went into a holding pattern.
+- 2017 as Suzan’s work founding the Sustainable Iowa Land Trust increased exponentially, and Paul suffered chronic medical issues, much of Draco Hill went into a holding pattern.

 - 2020 COVID struck not long after our daughter Ayshe moved home from Japan.
 We spent the time together moving woodchips into the orchards, netting then harvesting honeyberry bushes, repairing our geodesic dome from the derecho, cleaning out the frog pond and other basic maintenance.